Health and Safety Requirements

 - The Student Affairs Office will assist with preparing an advocacy letter to faculty if a student is unable to attend class or otherwise do coursework.

 - Student Health Services and Housing will notify all appropriate internal parties of scheduled moves.

-Please note that in the classrooms students are requested to select their seat and maintain that seat for the remainder of the semester to simplify contact tracing if later necessary.
+Please note that in classrooms, students are requested to select their seat and maintain that seat for the remainder of the semester to simplify contact tracing if later necessary.
 Instructors should have a seating chart.